dcanadillas/consul-federation-gke/README.md

 > NOTE: Depending on `create_federation` variable you will have one or two clusters:
 > * `create_federation = true` Creates 2 GKE clusters and deploys a primary Consul datacenter and a secondary federated Consul datacenter
 > * `create_federation = false` Creates 1 GKE cluster and it deploys Consul with federation configuration ready as primary if you want to configure a secondary federated cluster by your own

+> NOTE (Enterprise version): You can use Consul Enterprise by defining the variable `consul_enterprise = true`.
+By using the Enterprise binary the configuration defined in this repo will show the use case of working with namespaces by enabling the `mirroringK8s` parameter, which will use a Consul namespace matching with the Kubernetes namespace where application services are deployed.